7 out of every 10 customers abandon their shopping carts.

 One major reason for cart abandonment is the final cost of the shipment.

-Taxes and shipping costs can add up and hike the final price of the product.
+Taxes and shipping costs can add up and hike the product’s final price.
 This deters most potential customers.

 Calculated distribution of coupon codes is a great way to win potential customers back.